Related Items Go Here

 “I’ve been very angry in the past,” she prefaces.
 “And especially in hindsight, I can see why I harboured resentment and why I was angry.
 And it’s because I was a kid who felt her life and dreams had been taken away from her before she’d ever even started in anything.
 Any person that would go through that, that would feel incredibly unfair.
 Especially now, looking at where we’re at and considering the content of ‘Friday’ – it’s nothing really that insane.
 But I’ve worked through it, I am still working through it, and I still have moments.
 And I try to be honest with those.”

-It feels almost impossible now to imagine directing that much animosity towards someone so young just for the sake of a cheap shot about a catchy song.
-Thankfully, the years that have passed have launched us into a slightly more advanced cultural milieu, demonstrated in spades by the fact that when Black dropped a remix of ‘Friday’ produced by 100 gecs in February, it was inducted into the hyperpop hall of fame almost immediately.
-Black reflects when asked about what she thinks the response would have been like to a project like Rebecca Black Was Here if it came out a decade ago, concluding in ambiguity: “It’s hard to say.”
+It feels almost impossible to imagine directing that much animosity towards someone so young just for the sake of a cheap shot about a catchy song.
+So much has changed since 2011, including the fact that when Black dropped a remix of ‘Friday’ produced by 100 Gecs, it was inducted into the hyperpop hall of fame almost immediately.
+Black reflects when asked what she thinks the response would have been like to a project like Rebecca Black Was Here if it came out a decade ago, concluding: “It’s hard to say.”

-In every word that she says, Black proves herself worthy of being idolised by her devoted audience, not only for being unafraid to express who she truly is but also for how inspiring (and graceful) her journey in overcoming adversity has been.
-As she continues to use social media to engage directly with her fans, she stresses that just because she was the star of one of the world’s first viral clips, it doesn’t make her relationship with social media necessarily more special than anyone else’s.
+In every word that she says, Black proves herself worthy of being idolised by her devoted audience, not only for being unafraid to express who she truly is but also for how inspiring she’s proved to be in overcoming adversity.
+As she continues to use social media to engage directly with her fans, she stresses that just because she was the star of one of the world’s first viral waves, it doesn’t make her relationship with social media necessarily special.

 “I think everybody’s relationship with social media right now is pretty complicated,” she comments.
 “And I don’t think I’m really that different in the ways that I compare myself and just generally as we all do, kind of suck all of the joy out of life by going online.
-But at the same time, I mean, I just try to find a balance between sharing myself to the point of where I feel I’m being really truthful and honest, and [maintaining] a certain level of transparency with my audience.
-But at the end of the day, I’m still working on this, to try to separate my value as a person from what the internet might tell me about myself.
-I think it’s an important thing for us to do, not just with the internet and social media, but with the people in our lives.
-It all goes back to that, I think.”
+But at the same time, I mean, I do think that, I just try to find a balance between sharing myself to the point of where I feel I’m being really truthful and honest, and a certain level of transparency with my audience.
+But at the end of the day, I’m still working on this, to try to separate, my value as a person from what the internet might tell me about myself or anything like that.
+And I think it’s an important thing for us to do, not just with the internet and social media, but with people in our lives. it all goes back to that, I think.”